Cash flow management guide: apps, payments, forecasts

 Like most grassroots clubs, Bedford Park Rangers works with tight budgets where every penny counts.
 Their biggest challenge was collecting payments, as coaches traditionally had to handle physical cash and cheques.

-The club needed to know exactly how much was available, what could be spent, and when.
-Jay introduced MyClubPro and the GoCardless integration to automate payments.
+Chairman Jay Allison needed to know exactly how much was available, what could be spent, and when.
+He introduced MyClubPro and the GoCardless integration to automate payments.
+Direct debits now collect recurring payments automatically as soon as they're due, without manual follow-up.

 For match-day payments, the club uses Zettle card readers.
 Coaches connect their smartphones and take session payments on the spot.